al3x3i/al-knowledge-hub/Implementatiions_steps.md

 * create basic Client
 * Create basic Server
 * Server endpoint returns dummy data
-* Client displais the data from server
+* Client displays the data from server
 * Start using css to display the data
 * Create Git repository, push to github
 * Add Bootstrap library and use it.
 * Work on endpoint contract.
 Design response properties
-* Resaearch how to deploy client, server and database.
+* Research how to deploy client, server and database.
 Database: AtlasDB Mongo, Client: github page, Server: ''
-- Depoy server to the  'XXX', use free tier
+- Deploy server to the  'XXX', use free tier
 - Connect Server to MongoDB
 - Create docker-compose file for a local development

 My website
 ==
 Ok, Already for long time I write down my new daily learnings.
 In this list I write down what I learned, example, and the date.
 All the data is saved in text document.
 I want to create a website.
 On this website I want to list my learnings, the learnings should be in scrolling list or something different.
-After I will add a seach by hashtag and technology Do you have maybe proposal for my website desing
+After I will add a search by hashtag and technology Do you have maybe proposal for my website desing
 ==

 Similar websites, ideas: